PierreGode/GPTcode-reviewer/README.md

 ## How It Works

-The AI Code Reviewer GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to the OpenAI API.
+The GPTcode-reviewer GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to the OpenAI API.
 It then generates review comments based on the AI's response and adds them to the pull request.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests to improve the AI Code Reviewer GitHub Action.
+Please feel free to submit issues or pull requests to improve the GPTcode-reviewer GitHub Action.

 ## License
-This is a re-builded version from the abandoned ai-codereviewer This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.